Communication of Acceptance in Contract Law

 Under the mirror image rule, no changes are permitted.
 If you accept an offer, you have to accept it exactly as it was presented to you.
 You can't make any changes, because any modifications to the original offer make it a counter offer.
 A counter offer makes the original offer null.
 Note, however, that simply requesting more information isn't considered a counter offer.
 If an acceptance period was specified in the offer, it can't be accepted once the period has ended.
 Also, if the offer is rejected, it is considered killed and the offeree doesn't have the option to come back and accept it later.

 If you need help with communication of acceptance in contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.